saulshanabrook/passittest/README.md

 ### Android
+Works!

 ## Workarounds

 ### Node Modules
 Nativescript does not automatically polyfill Node APIs like webpack does.
-So isntead, I have manually installed the required polyfills and used `grep` after the `npm install` to install them on the dependencies.
+So instead, I have manually installed the required polyfills and used `grep` after the `npm install` to install them on the dependencies.
 These  are the `fix:buffer`, `fix:randombytes:main`, `fix:randombytes`, and `fix:vm:require:asn1` NPM scripts, that are all run in `postinstall`.

+TODO:
+- [ ] Convert changing imports to adding global module, ala `app/btoa-polyfill`

 ### NPM Modules with `.js`
 I have found that Nativescript fails to properly find NPM modules that end in `.js` (like `asn1.js`).